FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 **Play it safe, prefix all the things!**

-Anything youcreate in the global namespace has the potential to conflict with a theme, another plugin, and WordPress core itself.
+Anything you create in the global namespace has the potential to conflict with a theme, another plugin, and the WordPress core itself.

 ```php
 // This: